31dhruvparshad-hub/agentmira-ai-buyer-intelligence-system/RUNNING_INSTRUCTIONS.md

-# 🚀 How to Run AgentMira
+# 🚀 How to Run AgentMira Buyer Lead Briefer

 This guide explains how to run AgentMira on your computer, even if you have never worked with Python before.